mapninja/Wrigley_Program_Hawaii_Exercises/ReadMe.md

 * Geocoding and conversion of tabular data to spatial data
 * Relation database models for spatial analysis
 * Spatial Data management
+* Data searching strategies

 ##Day 2
 ###Module 3: Introduction to Raster and Satellite Remote Sensing (3 hours)
-A series of demos and exercises designed to introduce basic concepts of raster and satellite remote sensing data analysis using QGIS.
+A series of demonstrations and exercises designed to introduce basic concepts of raster and satellite remote sensing data analysis using QGIS and GRASS.
 ####Topics:
 * What is a raster/pixel
 * Earth observing platforms